 Dima has worked on a couple of large scale charitable projects through buildOn; a nonprofit organization which focuses on breaking the cycle of illiteracy across the globe; where she helped raise over $85,000.
 In 2018 and 2019, she helped build a primary school in Senegal and Guatemala respectively.
 Working on these projects proved to Dima how even a small group of people can work hand in hand to make an everlasting positive impact on people’s lives.

 Dima earned her B.A in Accounting from Western Connecticut State University and her MBA degree with a concentration in Finance from the University of Bridgeport.
 She is also a Certified Public Accountant in the state of New York.
-Dima is currently a Director at a leading private equity fund administrator.
+Dima is currently a Managing Director at a leading private equity fund administrator.

 Ramonita Garcia is a Hartford native with a commitment to family engagement in education.
 She has been serving students and families in the Hartford area since graduating from the University of Connecticut in 2013 with a Bachelors in Agricultural Resource Economics.
 Her work in education includes a short tenure at Jumoke Academy a charter School in Hartford as an Academic Assistant.
 She later joined the Hartford Public Schools District where she served as a College and Career Specialist, Projects and Programs Coordinator, Family and Community Support Service Provider, and Student Engagement Specialist at a K-8 community school.
 While serving in these roles Ramonita was able to create and implement systems that support family friendly schools and family engagement.
 In late 2019, Ramonita joined the Capital Region Education Council (CREC) as the Family and Community Engagement Specialist at Ana Grace Academy of the Arts Elementary School.